ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 There are two main measures of disease occurence/frequency: **prevalence** and **incidence**.
 Incidence quantifies the occurence of new cases of disease whereas prevalence, a measure of status rather than newly occuring disease, quantifies existing cases.
 New cases are called **incident cases** and existing cases are called **prevalent cases**.

 .. todo::
-  link to the other doc on incidence and prevalence?
+  link to the other doc on incidence and prevalence? how do we thin this down?

+  :ref: `prevalence/incidence <_models_cause>'

 Example: